Adult Medicine & Critical Care

 Trauma and Emergency Medicine

-JPS Health Network is located in the inner-city of the Fort Worth-Dallas Metroplex and is the only health network in Tarrant County dedicated to caring for medically vulnerable populations.
-From day one, you will be an integral part of our teams' efforts to care for those that need us most.
+JPS Health Network is located in the inner city of the Fort Worth- Dallas Metroplex and is the only health network in Tarrant County dedicated to caring for medically vulnerable populations.
+From day one, you will be an integral part of our team’s efforts to care for those who need us most.